someweisguy/esp_dmx/README.md

 }
 ```

 That's it!
-For more detailed information on how this library works including details on RDM tools, keep reading.
+For more detailed information on how this library works including details on RDM, keep reading.

 ## What is DMX?